d2r2/go-i2c/README.md

 ## I2C bus setting up and usage for linux on RPi device and respective clones

-This library written in [Go programming language](https://golang.org/) intended to activate and interact with the I2C bus by reading or writing data.
+This library written in [Go programming language](https://golang.org/) intended to activate and interact with the I2C bus by reading and writing data.

 ## Compatibility